k1462015/AiPizzaDeliveryPlanner/README.md

 ## Introduction to Artificial Intelligence - 4CCS1IAI. ##
 The coursework is about the use of the existing planners for solving a domain and a number of instances of your choice.
 This requires:
-* Coming up with an interesting planning domain and instances,
+* Coming up with an interesting planning domain and instances
-* Modelling the domain and the instances in PDDL,
+* Modelling the domain and the instances in PDDL
-* Using a planner for solving them, analysing the results;
+* Using a planner for solving them, analysing the results
-* Writing a report about the work done.
+* Writing a report about the work done

 The evaluation will take into account: how rich is the domain (e.g., a domain that involves just one type of action for moving from one place to another is not interesting), how appropriate